germansosagoy/germansosagoy/README.md

 [![An image of @germansosagoy's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/germansosagoy)](https://holopin.io/@germansosagoy)

-I'm a Junior FullStack Developer focused on continuous learning and how to improve human experiences within a team.
+I'm a FullStack Developer focused on continuous learning and how to improve human experiences within a team.

 * 🌍  I'm based in Argentina.
 * 🖥️  See my portfolio at [here](https://germansosagoy.framer.ai/)